anthonycroft/work-day-scheduler/README.md

 ## work-day-scheduler
-A perpetual week day activity planner.
+A perpetual week day activity scheduler.

 ## Description
 The app allows the user to diarise information such as daily tasks or appointments associating them to an hour of the day.